 Happy birthday GDPR!

-One year after the enter into force of the General Data Protection Regulation (GDPR) we are thrilled to present you the collected data we obtained from fifteen Data Protection Authorities (DPAs).
+One year after the enter into force of the General Data Protection Regulation (GDPR) we are thrilled to present you the collected data we obtained from sixteen Data Protection Authorities (DPAs).
 We will update the information provided on this table with more information from DPAs in the following days as we follow up with the DPAs who did not send us the information yet.

 Countries covered in this edition

 For this edition, we were able to obtain comprehensive data on DPA activity from fifteen DPAs .
 Unfortunately, despite having contacted all the DAPs members of the European Data Protection Board (EDPB), not all of them have been able to provide us with the requested figures.